fastlane-queue/fastlane/docs/index.md

 -   [x]  gzip all JSON responses for the API (for requests that accept gzip);
 -   [ ]  Admin to inspect tasks and jobs.

+## Getting started

+Do not leave!!!
+It takes only [5 minutes](getting-started.md) to get fastlane working.

 ## License

 fastlane is [MIT licensed](https://opensource.org/licenses/MIT).